 Over the last 50 years of filmmaking, there are very few films that have influenced modern filmmaking like Ridley Scott’s “Blade Runner.”
 Unlike other landmark films that changed Hollywood — ranging from “Easy Rider to “Jaws” — Ridley Scott’s 1982 film was a box office disappointment.
 Of course, the lasting impact of “Blade Runner” was also quite different than these films that became instant cultural phenomenons.

-“‘Blade Runner’ is simply one of those cinematic drugs, that when I first saw it, I never saw the world the same way again,” said Guillermo del Toro told one interviewer, when describing why “Blade Runner” was one of his five favorite films of all-time.
+“‘Blade Runner’ is simply one of those cinematic drugs, that when I first saw it, I never saw the world the same way again,” Oscar-winning filmmaker Guillermo del Toro told one interviewer, when describing why “Blade Runner” was one of his five favorite films of all-time.

 The Cyberpunk Look